THIS PAGE LAST REVISED ON 02.05.2020

 You can check back or contact the author for the link document you may want.

 The Blanchard V Litigation is the latest in the Blanchard series of litigations that have been litigated across courts in Louisiana since 1986.
 For a better understanding about the underlying activities and the motivation behind now addressing them by this venue, please consider first visiting other pages on this website titled:

 "Home" (scroll down to the image of St. Kateri Tekawitha)

 BLANCHARD 1986 LTD;

 JOHN E. HINE; AND

 PETER L. TURBETT :

-Yet again, another Blanchard litigation appears to have come to an end with the Blanchard facts not fully adjudicated on their merits in any court venue.
-Again (in the author's view), the court has again stepped outside its authority in order to influence the outcome of a Blanchard or Blanchard-connected litigation.
+Again, another Blanchard litigation has come to an apparent end with the Blanchard facts not fully adjudicated on their merits.
+Yet again, the court has again stepped outside its authority in order to influence the outcome of a Blanchard or Blanchard-connected litigation.
 Yet again, the court records are tampered with in order to obtain its own outcome.

 In 2001, the court changed (and would not correct) material verbiage in a transcript in St. Mary Parish.
 One can read all about that on another page of this website titled Paul Maclean vs. G. Tim Alexander, III, et al.